 \subsubsection{793-bus test case}

-We first select the 15 busbars with the highest $\phi$-values, and remove the busbars with fewer than 4 elements connected to them.
+We first select the 15 busbars with the highest $\phi$-values and remove those with fewer than 4 elements connected to them.
 As a result, the 8 busbars on the top part of Table~\ref{table:793_identified_metrics} are selected.
-Second, we select the 7 busbars with the highest \# of elements and branches connected to them, and have a $\phi$ higher than the mean $\phi$ value.
+Second, we select the 7 busbars with the highest \textit{\# of elements and branches connected to them}, and have a $\phi$ higher than the mean $\phi$ value.
 These busbars are displayed on the bottom part of Table~\ref{table:793_identified_metrics}.
-We ensure that the selected busbars are connected to at most one congested line ($\xi$-metric $\leq 1$) and have no binding voltage angle or magnitudes constraints ($\zeta$-metric $= 0$).
+We ensure that all the selected busbars are connected to at most one congested line ($\xi$-metric $\leq 1$) and have no binding voltage angle or magnitudes constraints ($\zeta$-metric $= 0$).

-The rightmost column of Table~\ref{table:793_identified_metrics} show the cost decrease for the identified busbars.
-As for the 118-bus case, selecting busbars with high $\phi$ values and larger \# of connected branches/elements leads to cost decreases for several busbars, namely \textit{693, 470, 649, 171} and \textit{23}.
-At the same time, the 7 busbars selected using the \# of branches/elements and $\phi$ values above the mean-$\phi$ lead to cost decreases, too.
+The rightmost column of Table~\ref{table:793_identified_metrics} shows the cost decrease for the identified busbars.
+As for the 118-bus case, selecting busbars with high $\phi$ values and larger \textit{\# of connected branches/elements} leads to cost decreases for several busbars, namely \textit{693, 470, 649, 171} and \textit{23}.
+At the same time, the 7 busbars selected using the \textit{\# of branches/elements} and $\phi$ values above the mean-$\phi$ lead to cost reductions as well.

-To validate whether we identified the ``best'' busbars for splitting, we validate our results by splitting every busbar in the system and checking the cost reduction.
+To validate whether we identified the ``best'' busbars for splitting, we validate our results by splitting every busbarin the system and checking the cost reduction.
 Fig.~\ref{fig:case_793_one_bus_per_time} shows the results obtained by splitting one busbar at a time for all busbars in the 793-bus system.
-We observe that the proposed metrics identify 3 out of the 4 busbars leading to the highest reductions in generation costs, as well as several other buses among the ones with high cost reductions.
-Busbar \textit{444}, which leads to the third-best cost decrease if split, has only two connected branches, both utilized above 80\% of their rated capacity (one at 100\%).
-As with most busbars in the bottom part of Table~\ref{table:118_results}, not reconnecting a branch to the split busbar is leading to \textit{444}'s reduction in costs, suggesting that line switching rather than BuS is what achieves the cost reduction.
+We observe that the proposed metrics identify 3 of the 4 busbars that lead to the largest reductions in generation costs, as well as several other buses with high cost reductions.
+We note that busbar \textit{444}, which yields the third-best cost reduction if split, has only two connected branches, both of which are utilized above 80\% of their rated capacity (one at 100\%).
+As with most busbars in the bottom part of the previous Table~\ref{table:118_results}, not reconnecting a branch to the split busbar is leading to \textit{444}'s reduction in costs, suggesting that line switching rather than BuS is what achieves the cost reduction.